 What is universal life insurance?

-While the overall concept of universal life insurance is much more flexible compared to a term life policy, there are a few different types you can choose from depending on your goals and financial situation.
+While the overall concept of universal life insurance is much more flexible compared to a term life policy and even other permanent policies, there are a few different types of universal life insurance you can choose from depending on your goals and financial situation.

 An indexed universal life policy is tied to a market index.
 That means the savings portion of your account will fluctuate based on the performance of the stock market.
 Your insurance company will also likely take off an additional administrative fee for managing your account.

 This option comes with more risk because you don’t have a fixed interest rate and your account value can drop.

 Variable universal life is similar to an indexed policy, except that you can diversify your investments through money market accounts.
 There’s still a level of risk because there’s no way to predict how the stock market will perform, even with your funds diversified.

 Like an indexed universal life policy, you’ll be charged administrative fees with this type of policy as well.

 This is a low-risk option with a fixed premium for your entire life.
 Your account won’t grow significantly in terms of cash value, but you’ll have a consistent premium that doesn’t change based on the stock market.

 It’s not a growth-oriented type of universal life insurance policy, but it also doesn’t have the volatility of other universal life policies.

 What are the pros and cons of universal life insurance?